 Plagiarism clearly occurs when large portions of text are cut-and-pasted (such manuscripts would not be accepted for publication) and will not be accepted.

 Conflict of interest

 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence, their work.
 Please download the COI form from ICMJE (link: http://www.icmje.org/conflicts-of-interest/).
-Each author should fill out that form and all the forms need to be submitted together or as separate files.
+Each author should fill out the form and all the forms need to be submitted together in a single PDF document.

 IV.
 Structure of the paper